protofire/Cardano-SmartDB/example/README.md

 ## Features

 - **Wallet Connect and Generation**: You can connect with wallets using the Chrome browser extensions like Eternl, Yoroi, and others.
-Its also possible to Create wallets on-the-fly and use them in the wallet connector.
+It’s also possible to create wallets on-the-fly and use them in the wallet connector.
 - **Seamless Blockchain Integration**: Simplify interactions with the Cardano blockchain using JavaScript entities.
 - **Manual Synchronization**: Users must manually synchronize the application after transactions are confirmed to reflect the latest blockchain state in the internal database.
 - **Exclusive Update/Claim Logic**: Only the creator of the datum can update or claim, ensuring creator exclusivity.
 - **User-Friendly Interface**: Demonstrates these capabilities through a Next.js application.
 - **Swagger Server**: Provides a Swagger UI for testing API endpoints.
-- **Test Api**: The project includes Jest tests for the API.
+- **Test API**: The project includes Jest tests for the API.

 ## Getting Started